-By exploiting a rich historical time-series, our findings contributes to the growing literature on the financial market implications of corporate ESG performance.
-Given the rise of ESG and climate finance as a recent phenomenon, studies that examine investor ESG demand and its relationship with economic conditions have relied on short sample periods around specific events or shocks (see Hartzmark and Sussman, 2019; Döttling and Kim, 2024).
+By exploiting rich historical time-series, our findings complement the growing literature on the financial market implications of corporate ESG performance.
+Given the rise of ESG and climate finance as a recent phenomenon, studies that examine investor ESG demand and its relationship with economic conditions have relied on short sample periods around specific events or shocks (see Hartzmark and Sussman, 2019; Döttling and Kim, 2022).
 Cross-sectional asset pricing studies have also focused on recent sample periods due to the availability of data on environmental performance (see Bolton and Kacperczyk, 2021, 2022; Hsu, Li, and Tsou, 2023; Zhang, 2023).
-In particular, the recency of the literature poses a fundamental challenge in assessing the long-term consequences of ESG or responsible corporate practices.
-This is an important problem given that one of the key premises for ESG propositions is that it creates long-term value (see Edmans, 2023).
-Our study contributes to overcoming this challenge in the literature and to generalizing this line of research to broader sustainability issues and longer sample periods.
+Our study provides a tool to help generalize this line of research to broader sustainability issues and longer sample periods.

 Our work also complements recent studies that analyze granular text data to shed light on how companies incorporate stakeholder values into their policies.
 For example, Rajan, Ramella, and Zingales (2023) analyze corporate letters to shareholders and document that firms have recently been proclaiming environmental and social goals in their purported corporate objectives.
-Li, Shan, Tang, and Yao (2023) and Sautner, van Lent, Vilkov, and Zhang (2023a,b) apply climate-related dictionaries to earnings call transcripts and construct firmlevel measures of climate risk exposures.
+Li, Shan, Tang, and Yao (2023) and Sautner, van Lent, Vilkov, and Zhang (2023a,b) apply climate-related dictionaries to earnings call transcripts and construct firm-level measures of climate risk exposures.
 Rouen, Sachdeva, and Yoon (2023) analyze the evolution of content in corporate ESG reports over the past decade.
 Our study contributes to this literature along two important dimensions.
 First, by going back to the late 19th century (or early 20th century for firm-level analysis), we dramatically extend the time-series coverage beyond what the literature has been able to examine.
 Second, by applying NLP techniques based on word embeddings to different time periods, our ESIX measure incorporates a wide variety of contexts related to ESG, endogenously accommodating the historical evolution of public interest in different aspects of corporate responsibility.

 Finally, our study contributes to the broader literature that applies natural language processing (NLP) techniques in financial economics.
-Earlier studies in this area use "bagof-words" approaches that utilize word count frequencies to measure aggregate uncertainty or firm-level risk exposures (see Baker, Bloom, and Davis, 2016; Loughran and McDonald, 2016; Manela and Moreira, 2017; Hassan, Hollander, Lent, and Tahoun, 2019).
+Earlier studies in this area use "bag-of-words" approaches that utilize word count frequencies to measure aggregate uncertainty or firm-level risk exposures (see Baker, Bloom, and Davis, 2016; Loughran and McDonald, 2016; Manela and Moreira, 2017; Hassan, Hollander, Lent, and Tahoun, 2019).
 With the proliferation of NLP techniques and big text data, the literature has also adopted a variety of topic modeling and prediction-based word embedding techniques to understand rich contexts related to economic sentiment, business cycles, or geopolitical risk (see Binsbergen, Bryzgalova, Mukhopadhyay, and Sharma, 2023; Bybee, Kelly, Manela, and Xiu, 2023; Hirshleifer, Mai, and Pukthuanthong, 2023a,b; Jha, Liu, and Manela, 2023).
 Recent studies also explore the implications of large language models (LLMs) based on generative AI (e.g., ChatGPT) for asset prices and monetary policy (see Lopez-Lira and Tang, 2023; Hansen and Kazinnik, 2023; Jha, Qian, Weber, and Yang, 2023).
 Our work adds to this literature by employing a novel time-varying word embedding approach recently adopted in the literature (see Bandyopadhyay, Mai, and Pukthuanthong, 2023a,b), which allows the econometrician to model the historical evolution of context free of subjective judgement.

 The paper is organized as follows.
-In Section 2, we motivate our study by briefly describing the evolution of corporate responsibility in the United States over the past 130 years.
-In Section 3, we discuss our data and NLP methodology that are used to construct our ESIX measure.
-In Section 4, we explore and validate ESIX, and use it to examine the financial implications of corporate responsibility and the real effects of public attention to environmental and social externalities.
-In Section 5, we summarize our findings and conclude.
+In Section 2, we discuss our data and NLP methodology that are used to construct our ESIX measure.
+In Section 3, we explore and validate ESIX, and use it to examine the financial implications of corporate responsibility and the real effects of public attention to environmental and social externalities.
+In Section 4, we summarize our findings and conclude.